-Dry eye syndrome isn't as harmless as many people think as it can result in damage to the cornea over time.
-The Singapore National Eye Centre shares how the condition is diagnosed and easy remedies.
+Dry eyes isn't as harmless as many people think as it can result in damage to the cornea over time.
+The Corneal & External Eye Disease Department from Singapore National Eye Centre (SNEC) shares several home remedies.

 Continued from previous page.

-Article extracted from Understand More About Dry Syndrome, a publication of the
+Article extracted from Understand More About Dry Syndrome, a publication produced by the

 Dry eye syndrome is not something harmless to live with, or which will go away.
 Over time, chronic dry eye can damage the cornea, causing staining and keratitis – inflammation of the cornea.
 The eye then becomes increasingly vulnerable to infections, and vision may be damaged.